-In order to minimize "false" alarms, the "low fuel" and "low voltage" alarms only function when the engine is known to be running based on the presence of tachometer data.
+In order to minimize "false" alarms, the "low voltage" alarm only functions when the engine is known to be running based on the presence of tachometer data.

 Engine Hour Meter

 Displays the number of hours the engine has been operated.
 The display will show "XXXX.XHr."
 Engine hours only accumulate when the engine is running.